 A continuation of Printmaking I, this course studies more advanced printmaking techniques, including color, paper, and metal plate lithography, resulting in the development of a portfolio or artist's book.
+Prerequisite(s): FA 171.

 FA 200 - Advanced Watercolor and Water-based Media